 |*Payload weight exceeds over-the-road legal limits in US and Canada.
 Recommended maximum ocean freight containers payload for the US and Canada is 35,000 lbs per 20' and 42,000 lbs per 40'.|

-- 'LIVE LOAD' – An International Movers Network, Inc. trucker will deliver an ocean freight container to your location and wait while you load, secure and seal the container for the international shipment.
-Free loading time may vary from one to two hours.
+- A 'LIVE LOAD' - means that International Movers Network, Inc trucker will deliver an ocean freight container to your location and wait while you load, secure and seal the container for the international shipment.
+Freeloading time may vary from one to two hours.

-- 'DROP AND PICK' - The International Movers Network, Inc. trucking company's driver will deliver and leave the ocean freight container at your location for several days.
+- A 'DROP AND PICK' - means that International Movers Network, Inc trucking company's driver will deliver and leave the ocean freight container at your location for several days.
 Then he will return to pick up the loaded, secured and sealed sea freight container.
-'Drop and pick' has the advantage that the shipper can take their time loading and securing goods in the sea freight container.
+'Drop and pick' have the advantage that shipper can take a time on loading and securing commodity in the sea freight container.

-- 'IN A WAREHOUSE QUALITY LOADING' - (do not confuse with a service from an International Movers Network, Inc.) means that the shipper self-delivers loose cargo to an International Movers Network, Inc. company warehouse or to a loading dock of the company,which specializes in quality loading of cargo into sea freight containers for international shipments.
-Once goods are received and accepted by the shipping warehouse, goods will be loaded and secured in the ocean freight container.
-Then the container will be delivered to port of exit or rail terminal.
+- 'IN A WAREHOUSE QUALITY LOADING' - (do not confuse with a service from an International Movers Network, Inc) means that shipper self-delivers loose cargo to International Movers Network, Inc company's warehouse or to a loading dock of the company, which specialize in quality loading of cargo into sea freight containers for international shipments.
+Once goods are received and accepted by the shipping warehouse, it will be loaded and secured in the ocean freight container.
+Then the container will delivered to port of exit or rail terminal.

 Shipper Owned Containers

-When you book an Full Container Load ocean freight shipment and request an ocean freight container delivery for the load, you "rent" the container from the ocean freight carrier (direct international shipping company).
-Container "Rent" charges are included in the international ocean freight rate.
-However, the shipper should always remember that after the container is released at the destination and left, the carrier's Container Yard (CY) to be unloaded at the consignee's facility, it must be returned to the ocean freight carrier's Container Yard within a certain time frame.
-Otherwise container late charges may apply on the ocean freight.
+When you book an FCL ocean freight shipment and request an ocean freight container delivery for the load you "rent" the container from the ocean freight carrier (direct international shipping company).
+Container's "Rent" charges are included in the international ocean freight rate.
+However, the shipper should always remember that after container is released at the destination and left the carrier's Container Yard (CY) to be unloaded at the consignee's facility, it must be returned to the ocean freight carrier's CY within a certain time limit.
+Otherwise container detention charges may apply on the ocean freight.

-If your destination facility is far away from the international ocean freight carrier's Container Yard, then you should pay attention to possible charges on container retention.
+If your destination facility is far away from the international ocean freight carrier's CY, then you should pay attention to possible charges on container detention.

-For example, upon your cargo release at the destination seaport (Container Yard) your sea freight container might continue to travel by rail thousands of miles away from the Container Yard in bond or not.
-Then the empty sea freight container must be returned to the ocean carrier's Container Yard.
+For example, upon your cargo release at the destination seaport (CY) your sea freight container must continue to travel by rail thousands mile away from the CY in bond or not.
+Then the empty sea freight container must be returned back to the ocean carrier's CY.

-In this situation, in order to avoid sea freight container late charges and eliminate expenses related to the container return, the only option is using Shipper Owned Containers (S.O.C), i.e. a "One Way" sea freight container.
+In this situation, in order to avoid sea freight container detention charges and eliminate expenses related to the container return, the only option is using S.O.C. - Shipper Owned Containers, i.e. a "One Way" sea freight container.

-Shipper Owned Containers (S.O.C) You buy a container for the international ocean freight shipment at origin.
-Then the sea freight container is your property, and you are not obligated to return it.
-After it is emptied you may sell it, use it for storage, or recycle it, or destroy it.
+S.O.C, Means that you buy a container for the international ocean freight shipment at origin.
+Then the sea freight container is your property and you are not obligated to its return.
+After it is emptied you may sell it, use for storage, destroy it etc.

-There are a lot of dealers in every country around the world that sell new and used multimodal sea freight containers.
-Consider Shipper Owned Containers for your shipment.
+There are a lot of dealers in every country around the world that sells new and used multimodal sea freight containers.
+Consider S.O.C.
+In your shipment.